Skip to main content

 Housing Ordinances and Immigration

-The Fair Housing Act of the United States ensures that fair housing is accessible to everyone.
-This right is available regardless of the person's race, national origin, sex, religion, disability, or family situation.
+There are no special housing ordinances for immigrants in Oregon.
+But the federal Fair Housing Act ensures that everyone has access to fair housing.
+This right is available regardless of the person’s race, national origin, sex, religion, disability, or family situation.
 The Act covers housing transactions such as rentals, sales, lending, mortgaging, and insurance.

 Immigration attorneys can offer legal advice depending on your case.
 They will help you better understand your immigrant rights and civil rights under state and federal law.
 They can also help you process applications with U.S. Citizenship and Immigration Services.

-The following are the most common services that immigration attorneys offer:
+The following are the most common services immigration attorneys offer:

 • Getting U.S. citizenship or naturalization

-• Getting lawful permanent residency or green card applications
+• Applying for lawful permanent residency or a green card

 • Applying for Temporary Protected Status (TPS)